mraleph/mraleph.github.com/_posts/2017-05-30-the-fear-of-dart-mirrors.md

 between Dart's `JSON.decode(...)` and V8 `JSON.parse(...)` does not look _that_
 bad when you realize this.

-Another intersting thing here is to try and benchmark some other language that uses reflection to deserialize JSON: Maximilian tried Go's `encoding/json`
+Another interesting thing here is to try and benchmark some other language that uses reflection to deserialize JSON: Maximilian tried Go's `encoding/json`
 package: